 Spiaggia Grande or Big Beach is a great stop when traveling along Italy on Amalfi Coast.
 But it can get crowded in summer.

-It is near Positano’s harbor, at the foot of a cliff that offers a magnificent view over the sea and the island of Capri.
+It is near Positano’s harbor, at the foot of a cliff that offers a magnificent view over the seashore.
+The beach is long and wide, making it perfect for swimming, sunbathing, and enjoying the incredible views.
+The water is clean and clear, with moderate surf and plenty of fish. a and the island of Capri.
 A long breakwater divides into two sections on the beach; each section has its changing rooms and toilets.
 There are also restaurants and bars nearby.
 The beach can be reached by foot from downtown Positano or by boat from Marina Grande.

 Drive Strada Statale